chengjieniu/Im2Struct/README.md

 #### 3. run im2struct_demo.m
-Use im2struct_demo.m to generate shapes based on trained model.
+Use im2struct_demo.m to generate 3D shape structure based on trained model.
 The input is an image, the output of 3D shape structure is showed in figure.